dgaydukov/cert-aws/files/sa.md

 * Business Logic (services)
 * Database (models/domain objects/dto)
 Presentation depends(can access) on Business Logic and it depends(can access) on Database, but no the other way around.
+There are other 2 types of architecture
+* hexagonal
+* onion
+But generally they resemble layered style, only difference they divide core (doman objects + services) and outer object (ui, database) and they are connected by using port (on core side) + adapter (on outer side)

 ###### IAM
 * In case you have one user who requires access to a specific resource, as a best practice, you should create a new AWS group for that access (in case new user would appear you would just assign him to this group)